-Usage of eMental Health & eHealth supports by young adults during COVID-19 lockdown
+Usage of eMental Health and eHealth Supports by Young Adults During COVID-19 Lockdown

 This report presents results of a survey on usage of digital tools (apps and remote consultation) to support physical and mental health and wellbeing.
 The survey took place at the end of May 2020, during the period since the first COVID-19 restrictions began.